collinmurch/394-murch-scheduler/README.md

 - A scheduler project for COMP\_SCI 394-0 at Northwestern

-- Made with create-react-app and hosted on firebase
+- Made with React and hosted on Firebase